BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/latest_faq.md

 ### Rules Manual

 * **Page 64 - Mount**

   - Add the following to the end of the paragraph:

   - A Mount that is also a Hero cannot declare Heroic Actions.

 * **Page 90 - Barge**

   - Change the final sentence of the first paragraph to read:

   - Models may still Make Way for losing models (which will be decided by the Monster model's controlling player) and, if they do, may Back Away up to 3" rather than usual 1", in a direction chosen by the Monster model's controlling player.
 When a model Makes Way in this manner, it will only do so the minimum amount it needs to in order to allow the model Backing Away to Back Away 3"; it won't be forced to Make Way a full 3" if only Making Way 1" would suffice to allow the Barged model to Back Away 3", for example, and won't be automatically knocked Prone if it is able to Make Way the required amount.

 * **Page 91 - Hurl**

   - Change the first sentence in bullet point 4 to:

   - The Hurled model suffers two Strength 6 hits (if it is a Cavalry model then both rider and Mount will suffer these hits), and if it was a Cavalry model then it is also Knocked Flying unless either the rider and/or Mount have a Strength of 6 or higher.

 * **Page 97 - War Beasts - Immovable Object**

   - Add the following to the end of the paragraph:

   - A War Beast is completely unaffected by special rules that would prevent it from Activating, moving its full Move Value, or that would attempt to Move it.

 * **Page 104 - Spears**

+  - Add the following to the start of the fourth paragraph:

+  - A model can only gain Support from one spear-armed model at a time.

 * **Page 125 - Cave Dweller**

   - Add the following to the end of the paragraph:

   - This special rule may be used by models that are not yet on the battlefield.

 * **Page 126 - Fly**

   - Add the following to the end of the fourth paragraph:

   - This special rule may be used by models that are not yet on the battlefield.

 * **Page 128 - Mountain Dweller**

   - Add the following to the end of the paragraph:

   - This special rule may be used by models that are not yet on the battlefield.

 * **Page 129 - Spectral Walk**

   - Add the following to the end of the paragraph:

   - This special rule may be used by models that are not yet on the battlefield.

 * **Page 129 - Swift Movement**

   - Add the following to the end of the second paragraph:

   - This special rule may be used by models that are not yet on the battlefield.

 * **Page 131 - Woodland Creature**

   - Add the following to the end of the paragraph:

   - This special rule may be used by models that are not yet on the battlefield.

 * **Page 134 - Carrying Objects**

   - Add the following after the first paragraph:

   - A War Beast cannot pick up Light or Heavy objects.

 ---

 ### Matched Play Guide

-* **Page 29 - Sites of Power - Strange Aura**
-  - Change the roll for the final result on the table to be 5-6 rather than 4-6.

 * **Page 36 - Escort the Wounded - Scoring Victory Points**

   - Change the first bullet point to read:

   - You score 2 Victory Points for each of your wounded allies that is in base contact with a friendly model, and no enemy models, in your opponent's board half.
 For each wounded ally that has been rescued, you instead score 4 Victory Points.

 * **Page 36 - Escort the Wounded - Wounded Allies**

   - Change the third sentence to read:

   - If, during the End Phase of any turn, a friendly model is in base contact with a wounded ally and both the model and wounded ally are wholly within a friendly Sanctuary, the wounded ally is removed from the battlefield and has been rescued.

+* **Page 29 - Sites of Power - Strange Aura**

+  - Change the roll for the final result on the table to be 5-6 rather than 4-6.

 ---

 ### Armies of The Lord of the Rings

 * **Page 14 - Legolas Greenleaf - Deadly Shot**

   - Replace the second and third sentences with the following:

   - Additionally, Legolas may still make shooting attacks whilst he is Engaged in Combat if there are no other friendly models engaged in the same combat, and does not suffer the -1 penalty To Hit for Moving and Shooting so long as he has the Infantry keyword.
 If Legolas shoots whilst he is Engaged in Combat, he may shoot at enemy models he is Engaged in Combat with, and does not need to make In The Way Tests for shooting at models he is Engaged in Combat with (though they may still block Line of Sight as normal).

 * **Page 24 - Treebeard - Merry & Pippin**

   - Change the third sentence to:

   - Merry and Pippin are treated as Passengers (though this will not give Treebeard either the Cavalry or Mount keywords), with the exception that they cannot be targeted individually by shooting attacks, Magical Powers, or special rules, and Strikes cannot be made against them in Combat.

 * **Page 28 - Gwaihir**

   - Change points cost to 200.

 * **Page 39 - Haleth, Prince of Rohan - Options**

   - Add the following:

     - Throwing spears: 5 points

 * **Page 103 - Haleth, Prince of Rohan - Options**

   - Add the following:

     - Throwing spears: 5 points

 * **Page 103 - Fréaláf, First Marshal of the Riddermark - Options**

   - Remove option for a bow.

 * **Page 103 - Rohan Royal Guard - Options**

   - Add the following:

     - Horse and throwing spears: 7 points

 * **Page 119 - Men of the West - Army Composition**

   - Change Gwaihir's points to 200 points.

 * **Page 133 - The Eagles - Army Composition**

+  - Change Gwaihir's points to 200 points.

 * **Page 133 - The Eagles - Piercing Cry**

   - Change the last sentence to read:

   - If he does, then enemy models within 6" of Gwaihir cannot Charge during that turn, but may otherwise act normally.

 * **Page 146 - Shelob - Base Size**

   - Change to 80mm.

 * **Page 160 - Gríma Wormtongue - A Traitor Within**

   - Change the fourth paragraph to read:

   - Whilst Gríma is considered a friendly model, he does not have a Control Zone and may ignore the Control Zones of enemy models and may Move through enemy models as if they weren't there.
 When Gríma Moves this way, he cannot end his Move overlapping or in base contact with an enemy model.
 Additionally, whilst Gríma is considered a friendly model, enemy models may Move through Gríma in the same manner as described above.
 Gríma can choose to Charge an enemy model as normal if he wishes.

 * **Page 160 - Gríma Wormtongue - A Traitor Within**

   - Change the fifth paragraph to read:

   - These restrictions immediately end if Saruman suffers an unsaved Wound, if Gríma Charges an enemy model, if Gríma destroys an enemy Siege Engine, or if Gríma interacts with an Objective Marker (such as destroying a Supply Marker or picking up an objective), at which point Gríma is treated as a normal enemy model and can be Charged, shot and slain like any other model.
 Additionally, Gríma can never be chosen as a target in Scenarios that require players to select friendly or enemy Hero models, such as Fog of War or Assassination.

 * **Page 173 - Crebain - Profile**

   - Change Defence to 2 and Wounds to 3.

 * **Page 175 - Wild Man of Dunland - Options**

   - Add the following:

     - Banner: 25 points

     - Banner and light shield: 26 points

     - War horn: 25 points

     - War horn and light shield: 26 points

 * **Page 180 - Hill Tribesmen - Options**

   - Add the following:

     - Banner: 25 points

     - Banner and light shield: 26 points

     - War horn: 25 points

     - War horn and light shield: 26 points

 * **Page 205 - The Black Riders - Ringwraith**

   - Change the Ringwraith's points cost to 105* *Note, this is a lowering of points cost solely for this Army List.
 This has been done to ensure that all nine of the Nazgûl can be taken in a 1,000 point army.

 * **Page 209 - Army of Gothmog - Army Composition**

+  - Add the following as a Hero of Fortitude:

+    - Mordor Orc Captain: 45 points

 * **Page 209 - Army of Gothmog - Army Composition**

   - Add the following as a Warrior:

-    - Mordor Orc Warrior: 5 points
+    - Mordor Orc Warrior: 5 points Options:
-      - Options:

     - Banner: 25 points

     - Orc bow: 1 point

     - Shield: 1 point

     - Spear: 1 point

     - Two-handed weapon: 1 point

 * **Page 211 - Legions of Mordor - Army Composition**

   - Add the following as a Hero of Fortitude:

     - Mordor Orc Captain: 45 points

 * **Page 211 - Legions of Mordor - Army Composition**

   - Add the following as a Warrior:

-    - Mordor Orc Warrior: 5 points
+    - Mordor Orc Warrior: 5 points Options:
-      - Options:

     - Banner: 25 points

     - Orc bow: 1 point

     - Shield: 1 point

     - Spear: 1 point

     - Two-handed weapon: 1 point

 * **Page 215 - Cirith Ungol - Additional Rules**

   - Add the Following:

     - Orc Warrior models can only be included in the Warband of an Orc Hero.

     - Uruk-hai Warrior models can only be included in the Warband of an Uruk-hai Hero.

 * **Page 217 - The Black Gate - Army Composition**

   - Add the following as a Hero of Fortitude:

     - Mordor Orc Captain: 45 points

 * **Page 217 - The Black Gate - Army Composition**

   - Add the following as a Warrior:

-    - Mordor Orc Warrior: 5 points
+    - Mordor Orc Warrior: 5 points Options:
-      - Options:

     - Banner: 25 points

     - Orc Bow: 1 point

     - Shield: 1 point

     - Spear: 1 point

     - Two-handed weapon: 1 point

 * **Page 219 - Army of the White Hand - Army Composition**

   - Add the following to the Options for Wild Man of Dunland:

     - Banner: 25 points

     - Banner and light shield: 26 points

     - War horn: 25 points

     - War horn and light shield: 26 points

 * **Page 219 - Army of the White Hand - Conjure Lightning**

   - Change the first sentence of the bullet point to read:

   - Choose a point on the battlefield at least 12" away from any friendly model (including Gríma Wormtongue).

 * **Page 227 - Muster of Isengard - Army Composition**

   - Add the following as an Independent Hero:

     - Uruk-hai Drummer: 35 points

 * **Page 231 - Usurpers of Edoras - Army Composition**

   - Add the following to the Options for Hill Tribesmen:

     - Banner: 25 points

     - Banner and light shield: 26 points

     - War horn: 25 points

     - War horn and light shield: 26 points

 * **Page 231 - Usurpers of Edoras - Army Composition**

   - Add the following as a Minor Hero:

-    - War Mûmak of Harad: 250 points
+    - War Mûmak of Harad: 250 points Options:
-      - Options:

     - Rocks: 20 points

     - Sigils of Defiance: 20 points

     - Tusk Weapons: 20 points

     - Foul Temperament: 15 points

     - Rappelling Lines: 10 points

 * **Page 231 - Usurpers of Edoras - Army Composition**

   - Add the following as a Warrior:

-    - Haradrim Warrior: 6 points
+    - Haradrim Warrior: 6 points Options:
-      - Options:

     - Bow: 1 point

     - Spear: 1 point

 * **Page 231 - Usurpers of Edoras - Additional Rules**

   - Add the following:

     - If a Usurpers of Edoras Army includes Freca, it cannot include any Harad models.

     - Harad Warrior models can only be included in the Warband of a War Mûmak of Harad.
 Additionally, they must deploy within the howdah.

 * **Page 233 - Besiegers of the Hornburg - Army Composition**

   - Add the following to the Options for Hill Tribesmen:

     - Banner: 25 points

     - Banner and light shield: 26 points

     - War horn: 25 points

     - War horn and light shield: 26 points

 * **Page 235 - Depths of Moria - Drums in the Deep**

   - Change the special rule to read:

   - Once per game, at the start of any Move Phase, a Depths of Moria player can declare they are using this special rule.
 If they do, until the End Phase of the turn, enemy models suffer a -1 penalty to any Courage Tests they are required to take, whilst friendly Moria Goblin models gain a bonus of +1 to any Courage Tests they are required to take.
 Additionally, until the End Phase of the turn, friendly Moria Goblin models count as being in range of a banner.

 ---